 The Role of Speed in Rear-End Collisions

-Insurance companies closely analyze the speed at which the collision occurred to assess injury claims.
+Insurance** Considerations:** The insurance company closely analyzes the speed at which the collision occurred to assess personal injury claims and medical expenses.
+Insurance companies may also scrutinize vehicle damage and lost wages when evaluating claims.
 In incidents involving low speeds, insurers might be skeptical about the severity of injuries and could challenge the legitimacy of your claim.

 Understanding Different Collision Speeds:

 - Low-Speed Collisions: These can still result in injuries such as whiplash.
+Even a minor rear end collision can result in common neck injury, shoulder injuries, and psychological injuries.
 However, insurance companies might argue that these injuries are less severe, potentially reducing the compensation you receive.

 Other Influential Factors: